azizzmills/3013-ALG-Mills/Assignments/A03/readme.md

 ### Azizz Mills
 ### Description:

-This program displays the output of a simple stack program
+This program displays the output of a transversal through a linked list.
 ### Files

 |   #   | File     | Description                      |